nRF24/RF24Gateway/docs/rpi_tcpip_link.md

 sudo sysctl net.ipv4.tcp_wmem="1500 1500 1500"
 sudo sysctl net.ipv4.tcp_rmem="1500 1500 1500"
 ```
-These changes are only temporary and need to be run each time before startup of the gateway.
+These changes are only temporary and need to be run each time after reboot of the gateway.

 ### Run the ncurses example on both machines